Why adopt a Heartworm Positive Dog?

 Here is a link with excellent information on both treatment types and research studies that have been done: http://dogaware.com/health/heartworm.html

-This method consists of a 30 day treatment of doxycycline followed by 2 injections, 24 hours apart, of Immiticide (melarsomine) to kill the adult worms.
+This method consists of a 30 day treatment of doxycycline followed by 1 injection and then 2 injections 30 days later of Immiticide (melarsomine) to kill the adult worms.
 Because this method kills the worms quickly after the injections, it is recommended that the animal be on strict kennel quarantine for 30 days as any exertion can cause the dead worms to cause an adverse pulmonary event.
 Because it takes time for the dog’s immune system to break down the dead worms, it can take up to 10 months before a negative heartworm test can be achieved even though the worms have been killed.

 Worms are killed quickly eliminating further cardiovascular damage.
 A near 100% effective rate at killing adult worms.